 While we believe dedicated academic time is important to the professional development of our residents, our flexibility during this period is one of the hallmarks of our program.
-In the past 10 years, residents have pursued advanced degrees at Columbia and other institutions, worked on basic science, translational and outcomes-based projects, completed clinical fellowships (critical care, ECMO), and initiated the surgical education fellowship at Columbia.
+In the past 10 years, residents have pursued advanced degrees at Columbia and other institutions, worked on basic science, translational, and outcomes-based projects, completed clinical fellowships, and initiated the surgical education fellowship at Columbia.
 Others have completed their clinical training without a break.
 Our program works with residents on an individual basis starting at the end of PGY1 to establish a plan for their academic years if this is desired.
 Residents choosing to pursue an academic year or years do so after completion of PGY3.

 For those wishing to stay close to home, Columbia's Department of Surgery has a strong history of research, and the Department's Division of Surgical Science is currently carrying out a broad range of research projects.
 If residents are interested in positions outside of Columbia, they may also do so during this time.

 Fully funded non-laboratory opportunities that are available at CUIMC for our residents include positions such as the Surgical Education Fellowship, Adult or Pediatric ECMO fellowship, and the Critical Care Fellowship.

 For those seeking outcomes research, multiple divisions within the department have supported resident researchers.
 Recently, residents have held positions to study outcomes in surgical oncology, hepatobiliary and liver transplantation, renal transplantation, colorectal surgery, hernia and abdominal wall reconstructive surgery, acute care surgery, breast surgical oncology, and pediatric surgery.
 We have also had support for residents interested in global surgery and health disparities research within the field of surgery.